Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 * Full size images were resized using Gimp to 1600px maintaining the same aspect ratio.
 * Then the images were passed through the TinyJPG compression tool to further reduce the application weight.

+#### Autoprefixing

+* As no autoprefixing extension existed for Gitpod, an external extension was added to the repository [Autoprefixer](https://www.vsixhub.com/vsix/7708/)

 ## Technologies Used

 [JQuery](https://jquery.com/) - The Jquery script tag is required in order to load Bootstrap.